Law of cosines: Cartesian coordinates

+An advantage of this proof is that it does not require the consideration of separate cases depending on whether the angle γ is acute, right, or obtuse.
+However, the cases treated separately in Elements II.12–13 and later by al-Ṭūsī, al-Kāshī, and others could themselves be combined by using concepts of signed lengths and areas and a concept of signed cosine, without needing a full Cartesian coordinate system.

 Using Ptolemy's theorem

 Referring to the diagram, triangle ABC with sides AB = c, BC = a and AC = b is drawn inside its circumcircle as shown.
 Triangle ABD is constructed congruent to triangle ABC with AD = BC and BD = AC.
 Perpendiculars from D and C meet base AB at E and F respectively.
 Then:

 Now the law of cosines is rendered by a straightforward application of Ptolemy's theorem to cyclic quadrilateral ABCD:

 Plainly if angle B is right, then ABCD is a rectangle and application of Ptolemy's theorem yields the Pythagorean theorem:

 By comparing areas

 One can also prove the law of cosines by calculating areas.
 The change of sign as the angle γ becomes obtuse makes a case distinction necessary.